Code-Institute-Submissions/Gwen-Bradbury-MS1/README.md

 ### Bugs and Fixes Implemented after Testing-

--_Max-height_- Added a CSS max-height and width to my images.
+- _Max-height_ - Added a CSS max-height and width to my images.

+- _Changed Logo_ - It was too long.

+- _Changed Headline Image_ - The old one cause response issues.

 ## Technologies used